aembke/fred.rs/docs/README.md

 4. Task B reads command response 2 from server.

 and the effect becomes even more pronounced as concurrency (the number of tasks) increases, at least until other bottlenecks kick in.
-You'll often see me describe this as "pipelining across tasks", whereas most client pipelining interfaces control pipelining within a task.
+Elsewhere in the docs this is called "pipelining across tasks", whereas most client pipelining interfaces can only control pipelining within a task.

 A diagram may explain this better: